DTJF/libpruio/src/doc/_3_pins.md

 between two positive transitions (a period).
 The duty cycle gets measured as the ratio between a period and the on-time of the signal.
 A positive transition resets the couter.
-Since CAP input can get analysed by different subsystems (and libpruio support some of them), the frequency range vary between the pins.
+Since CAP input can get analysed by different subsystems (and \Proj support some of them), the frequency range vary between the pins.

 | Pin   | Subsystem      | Frequency Range        | Notice            |
 | ----- | :------------: | :--------------------- | :---------------- |